 Alan does not know, though, that he will soon embark on a technology journey unlike any other.
-One made possible by Hyland Healthcare's modular, comprehensive approach to collaborating with Epic.
+One made possible by Hyland Healthcare's modular, comprehensive approach to collaborating with your EHR vendor.
 A collaboration that empowers organizations to securely capture, manage, view and share vital patient information.